 - Shredded Cheese: A combination of shredded cheddar and mozzarella cheese are classic for barbecue pizzas.
 Feel free to use all shredded cheddar or Colby Jack or Mozzarella cheese.

-- Barbecue Sauce: Use your favorite barbecue sauce to spread on the pizza dough and toss your leftover meat with if not coated in barbecue sauce already.
+- Barbecue Sauce: Use your favorite barbecue sauce to spread on the pizza dough and toss your leftover meat with it if not coated in barbecue sauce already.

 How to Make Pulled Pork Pizza